SAP-samples/teched2023-DA262/exercises/database_explorer/ex1/README.md

 ## Exercise 1.1 Open the SAP HANA Database Explorer

-1. From either the SAP BTP Cockpit or from SAP HANA Cloud Central, select the SAP HANA instance and choose **Open in SAP HANA Database Explorer**.
+1. From SAP HANA Cloud Central, select the SAP HANA instance and choose **Open in SAP HANA Database Explorer**.

     ![](images/OpenSQLConsole.png)

     You may be prompted to enter database login credentials at this point.
-Enter **DBADMIN** for the user and the password that was specified in the SAP HANA instance creation wizard.
+Enter **DBADMIN** for the user and the password that was provided in the workshop or specified in the SAP HANA instance creation wizard.

-    >Credentials for a cockpit database can be persisted by setting them within the SAP HANA cockpit which is covered later in this workshop.
+    >Credentials for a database opened from SAP HANA Cloud Central are managed by SAP HANA Cloud Central.
     >
     >![](images/Authentication.png)